esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 Software testing is the process of evaluating and verifying that software meet specified requirements...
 ```
 where it uses the `reading` chapter type as described [above](#the-infomd-file).

-In turn, an `exercise.md` chapter can assume the following format
+In turn, an `exercise.md` chapter can assume the following format:

 ```markdown
 ---